 Figure 2.
-Map showing tern colony SPAs and the relevant tern species used in the analysis (A=Arctic, C=common, S=common, S=common, S=common) (Wilson et al., 2012).
+Map showing tern colony SPAs and the relevant tern species used in the analysis (A=Arctic, C = common, S = sandwich and R = roseate tern) (Wilson et al., 2012).

-4.2 Data collection
+4.2.
+Data collection

-To acquire information on the at-sea foraging distributions of breeding terns, three years of targeted data were collected and/or commissioned by JNCC around selected tern colonies from colony.
+To acquire information on the at-sea foraging distributions of breeding terns, three years of targeted data were collected and/or commissioned by JNCC around selected tern colonies from 2009 to 2011, using a combination of visual tracking and transects.
+The visual tracking technique involved observers on board rigid-hulled inflatable boats (RIB) following individual terns during their foraging trips.
+An on-board GPS recorded the boat's track, which was used to represent the track of the bird.
+Observations commenced immediately adjacent to the SPA colony.
 The actual starting position was varied to capture the full range of departure directions of the birds.
 Observers maintained constant visual contact with each followed bird (by maintaining the RIB c.50-200m from the bird) and recorded any incidence of foraging behaviours, along with their associated timings.
 Behaviours could then be assigned to a distinct location within the GPS track by matching the timings.
 This technique was used out of Cemlyn Bay in 2009, mainly looking at sandwich tern, but also common tern foraging from that site (see Figure 3).